SebastienGardoll/ACE-Controller/README.md

 ## Automated Chromatographic Extractions

-Automate réalisant des séparations chromatographiques (isolation et récupération d’éléments chimiques provenant d’une matrice naturelle - roches, boues, etc. - mise en solution).
-Cet automate est une pièce unique utilisée en routine lors d’analyses de rapports isotopiques de marqueurs géochimiques (Sr, Nd, Pb, Zn, Cu, Fe, etc.).
-Il a contribué à l’amélioration de la qualité et du rendement des analyses.
+Automaton that performs chromatographic extractions (isolation and collection of chemical elements from solubilized natural matrices such as rock, mud, etc.).
+This automaton, unique of its kind, is used routinely for the analysis of isotopic ratios of geochemical markers (Sr, Nd, Pb, Zn, Cu, Fe, etc.).
+It has contributed to improving the quality and yield of the analyses.

 ![ace](misc/ace.jpg)